-Non-operating revenues decreased in fiscal year 2021, while non-operating revenues increased in fiscal year 2020.
+Non-operating revenues decreased in both fiscal year 2022 and 2021.
 Interest rates paid on deposits continue to be low during both fiscal years.
-No significant other income was received in either fiscal year 2021 or 2020.
+No significant other income was received in either fiscal year 2022 or 2021.

 Non-Operating Expense